Besançon: Government and politics

 Until 2016, Besançon was the capital of the Franche-Comté administrative région of France, a région including the four départements of Doubs, Haute-Saône, Jura and Territoire de Belfort.
 Franche-Comté was since merged with the neighbouring region of Burgundy, and the "préfecture" was transferred to the city of Dijon.
 However, Besançon remains the seat of the Bourgogne-Franche-Comté regional council and of various decentralised administrations such as the regional offices of the French National Institute for Statistics and Economic Studies (Insee) or the Centre régional des œuvres universitaires et scolaires (Crous).

-Mayor of the City of Besançon is Anne Vignot (The Greens).
+Mayor of the City of Besançon is Anne Vignot (The Ecologists).

 Economy

 The city is known for its microtechnology and watch industries.
 It is host of the biannual Micronora trade fair, one of Europe's major events in the field of microtechnologies.
 The city has a little-known specialty, automatic ticketing machines for car parking, airports, date stamping etc.

 The watch industry, for which Besançon remains the French capital, endured a major crisis in the 1970s when the advent of quartz watches from Asia knocked out the traditional watch industry in the space of just a few years.
 The "Lip" affair epitomizes the industrial crisis.
 LIP is to this day the name of one of Besançon's most prestigious brands of watches.
 Refusing to let their factory close, the workers set up a cooperative to run it.
 The action produced a lot of notoriety and sympathy for the workers but also resulted in branding Besançon as a city of the radical left.
 It also did nothing to help revive the watch industry; the cooperative went out of business a short while later.
 The city took a long time to recover from the collapse of the watch industry and its other major industry of the industrial age, artificial textiles.

 Since the 1980s, Besançon's watch industry has clawed its way back on the basis of its historic reputation and quartz watches, establishing itself in a number of niche markets including customized watches, high quality watches, and fashion articles.
 Since the 1990s, the town has developed a reputation as one of France's leading centres of technology in all fields, including telecommunications and biotechnology.